 Casey Park Board Member

 Casey grew up on the ranch with his family and learning from his grandfather about the cowboy way of life.
 Casey was very active with the operation of the ranch at a young age.
 Casey helped with trail rides, moving cattle fixing fence and various chores around the ranch.
 During High School Casey wrestled, played football, and competed in high school rodeo in the saddle bronc, calf roping, team roping, and cow cutting.
 Casey was nationally recognized high school rodeo star.
 After high school Casey was on the University of Idaho Rodeo Team.
 Casey received his Bachelors Degree in Agricultural System Management from the University of Idaho.
 After college Casey lived at the ranch full time.
 Casey ran the day to day operations of the ranch and helped take care of grandpa Dennis when his health failed.
 After Dennis passed away Casey took a management job for Basic American Foods.
-Casey lives in Rigby with his wife and daughter and is currently expecting another child.
+Casey lives in Rigby with his wife and daughters.
 Casey is still very active in the operation of the ranch.
 He is responsible for caring for all the horses during the winter and takes care of the management of all the rodeo stock.
 During the summer Casey spends as much time as he can helping out at the ranch.
 Casey enjoys spending time with his family at the ranch and living the cowboy dream.

 Cody Park Board Member Manager